RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 Do all the steps IN ORDER if you want run the model:

 ### Loading the modules for the program and VSCode: ####
+In Github:
+On the <Code> Section for this project, copy and paste the HTTPS code

+In your Terminal:
+Open WSL (Recommended) or any other terminal to open the code into your VS Code by doing the following:
+>git clone *INSERT HTTPS*

+>cd Team3-PhysicsAIModel-Intelligraph

+>code .
+This should open the github project repository into your VS Code

+In VS Code:
 Click on the hamburger button + Terminal + New Terminal:
 (Type whatever is to the right of >, which represents each different command in the terminal you need)
 > cd project